petermarshall/blog/_pages/cv.md

 ## UKSBS (Swindon)
 *November 2018 - present*

-**Skills:** DOTNET CORE, ASP.NET MVC, WEB API, C#, JavaScript, AWS, Micro services, Postgresql, Git, TDD, scrum, Okta, Jenkins, GraphQL, dapper, razor.
+**Skills:** DOTNET CORE, ASP.NET MVC, WEB API, C#, JavaScript, Dapper, AWS, Micro services, Postgresql, Git, TDD, scrum, Okta, Jenkins, GraphQL, dapper, razor.

 * Developing a replacement for the clients grants system.

 * Working in a small scrum team as senior developer, making technolgy stack decisions and guiding scrum processes.

 * Writing code across the full stack, some of these modules were very complex indeed translating existing stored procedures for spread calculations into c#.

 * Creating API's so external systems can interact with the microservices, including creating a GraphQL endpoint for client defined queries.

+* Created the migration process to take data from the legacy system to the newly created system, using S3 buckets for data storage.